 Not long ago, I was vacationing along the panhandle of Florida.
 It was a picturesque day.
 The sun was beaming and I could hear the foamy waves lapping on the shore as I lay my head back.
 Soon, I began to doze.
 I had been asleep for no more than 10 minutes when I was awakened by the sound of shuffling feet.
 As my eyes adjusted to the bright sunlight, I could see that everyone on the beach was gathering their belongings and heading into the building.
 I couldn’t understand why everyone was dashing away from such a beautiful Florida day until that first single drop of water landed on my forehead.
 Looking up, I found myself staring into the face of a dark, menacing storm cloud.
 It soon began to pour.

 If you have ever visited the State of Florida, you can relate to that story.
-Without warning, rain clouds will appear out of nowhere, release a downpour for a short period of time and then disappear as quickly as they came.
+Without warning, rain clouds will appear out of nowhere, releasing a downpour for a short period of time and then disappear as quickly as they came.
 But they always leave a mark.

 Likewise, a storm can appear without warning in the home.
 They may not produce precipitation, but they are often violent, vicious, and visible storms that can destroy a marriage, devastate children or demolish a family.
 You see, every house has a climate and it is either a constructive climate or a destructive climate.
 It is an environment where the family is either being built up or torn down.

 The climate inside your home is something that Jesus was greatly concerned about because that very climate is what weatherproofs your family from the storms of life.
 At the conclusion of His greatest sermon, He tells a story of two home-builders.
 He says, “Therefore, everyone who hears these words of mine and acts on them may be compared to a wise man who built his house on the rock.
 And the rain fell, and the floods came, and the winds blew and slammed against that house; and yet it did not fall, for it had been founded on the rock.
-Everyone who hears these words and does not act on them, will be like a foolish man who built his house on the sand.
-The rain fell, and the floods came, and the winds blew and slammed against that house; and it fell—and great was its fall.”
+Everyone who hears these words and does not act on them will be like a foolish man who built his house on the sand.
+The rain fell, and the floods came, and the winds blew and slammed against that house, and it fell—and great was its fall.”
 (Matthew 7:24-27 NASB)

 So, two men build two houses.
 Jesus calls one man “wise” and the other man “foolish.”
 Upon each house, rain beats, floods rush in, winds blow and storms batter.
 When the storm is over, one house is left standing and one has fallen.
 Jesus is teaching that the most important part of building a home is not what you build or how you build but where you build.
 Don’t you agree that a cottage on a rock is better off than a mansion on a swamp?